ddahan/fast-batteries/README.md

 ## Contributions

 I really need help to make this template better over time.
 Issues and PRs are very welcome.
 Here is how you can help:
-  - make the current batteries more solid (mistakes, cleaner ways to do, more use cases, more unit tests, ...)
+  - make the current batteries more solid (mistakes, betters ways to do, more use cases, more tests, ...)
-  - help me build a new battery (cf. roadmap) from scratch.
+  - help me build a new battery (cf. [roadmap](https://github.com/users/ddahan/projects/1)) from scratch.

-## Roadmap
+## Public Roadmap

-You can see it [here](https://github.com/users/ddahan/projects/1)
+You can see it [here](https://github.com/users/ddahan/projects/1).

 ## FAQ / Philosophy